SaifSyed08/payment-calculator/README.md

 ></iframe>
 ```

-### **Option 3: Copy & Paste the Code Directly**
+### **💡 Option 3: Copy & Paste the Code Directly**

 You can also add the full calculator HTML directly to your own webpage.
 Just paste the raw code from index.html
  into your site’s HTML editor.

- This option allows for full customization, which is ideal for making any style or layout edits to fit your website overall.
+ ⭐ This option allows for full customization, which is ideal for making any style or layout edits to fit your website overall.

  ---